Most Searched Bailiff Company Guides#

 The Bailiff Visit Process:

-2. 7-Day Grace Period - During these 7 days, bailiffs cannot visit.
-Use this time to seek debt advice or apply for an IVA to stop enforcement action.
+7-Day Grace Period - During these 7 days, bailiffs cannot visit.
+Use this time to seek debt advice, speak to the creditor, or compare whether Breathing Space, an IVA, or another solution is suitable.

 If you’ve received a notice of enforcement and the 7 days haven’t passed, contact a debt advisor immediately.
 You may be able to prevent any bailiff visits.